-Subject to any stricter criteria at set out above, the Fund applies the Exclusion Policy which sets out issuers which are excluded where they have been identified using a combination of third party and/or internal analysis as having a predefined level of involvement in the following areas:
+The Fund applies the Exclusion Policy which sets out issuers which are excluded where they have been identified using a combination of third party and/or internal analysis as having a predefined level of involvement in the following areas:

-1.Production of controversial weapons, including cluster munitions, landmines, biological/ chemical weapons, depleted uranium weapons, blinding laser weapons, incendiary weapons, and/or non-detectable fragments;

-3. Production, distribution, retail or supply of tobacco related products;

-4. Thermal coal extraction or thermal coal-based power generation; and
+- 1. Production of controversial weapons, including cluster munitions, landmines, biological/ chemical weapons, depleted uranium weapons, blinding laser weapons, incendiary weapons, and/or non-detectable fragments; - 2.
+Production of nuclear weapons; - 3.
+Production, distribution, retail or supply of tobacco related products; - 4.
+Thermal coal extraction or thermal coal-based power generation; and - 5.
+Production and generation of oil sands (also known as tar sands).